 All investments are held in short dated money market funds.
 The Council has no long-term treasury funds invested at the year end.
 Debtors includes a service loans to third parties, Kent Savers £25k Long Term.
-The Council has no other
+The Council has no other long-term debtors, and the fair value of trade and other receivables is taken to be the invoiced or billed amount.

-The Council's treasury management loan balance of £10m is made up of £5m short dated loans and £5m long term loans.
+The Council's treasury management loan balance of $\pm 10m$ is made up of $\pm 5m$ short dated loans and $\pm 5m$ long term loans.
 Long term loans are 50 year maturity loans with the Public Works Loans Board (PWLB).